 We at Ikius are more than pleased with deciding to have Sanity.io as our go-to headless CMS.

-Conclusion: many options for many situations
+Conclusion: many options for many situations, the best headless CMS depends on your project

 We chose to go with Sanity, as we're an agency with small and medium clients.
 We also have to iterate quickly and we need a set of tools which allows us to work in high paced cycles with changing requirements.